Using a SWOT analysis tool provides you with the guidance you need to successfully lead your business.

 Cost: Free or $5 per user per month

-Canva provides a host of online, business-relevant templates to work from when creating a SWOT analysis.
-While this tool may not be ideal for completing your SWOT analysis, it is a good way to convert what you've found into a professional, presentable format for colleagues or other businesses.
+Canva provides a host of online, business-relevant SWOT templates to work from.
+While this tool may not be ideal for completing your SWOT analysis, it is a good way to convert what you've found into a condensed, professional, presentable format for colleagues or other stakeholders.

-You can either upload your own photos or choose from more than one million stock images.
-You can also add filters, crop and edit images directly in Canva.
-You can share your SWOT analysis with colleagues for feedback and collaboration by sending a link or clicking the share button in the top right corner of the page.
+You can upload your own photos or choose from more than 1 million stock images.
+You can also add filters, crop, and edit images directly in Canva.
+You can share your SWOT analysis with colleagues for feedback and collaboration by sending a link or clicking the Share button in the top right corner of the page.
 Canva works online and with iPhone and iPad devices, so you can view or edit an analysis from anywhere.

 This tool is ideal for SWOT analysis diagrams that need to be created on Android or Windows 10 devices.
-Grapholite is, at its core, a flow-charting tool.
-But it possesses all the characteristics and tools to create a SWOT analysis diagram.
+Grapholite is, essentially, a flow-charting tool, but it has all the characteristics and tools to create a SWOT analysis diagram.
 This tool is also flexible and allows you to create SWOT diagrams that differ from traditional constructions, such as a Venn diagram.
 Grapholite features drawing tools, drag-and-drop capabilities, online and offline modes, and export options.
 It's available for free in the app store for iOS users.

 6. WikiWealth SWOT Analysis Generator

-WikiWealth's free SWOT Analysis Generator provides prefilled SWOT sections to help you get started with your analysis.
-Once you've reviewed what's listed, you can choose prelisted strengths, weaknesses, opportunities or threats, or you can add your own company-specific ideas.
+WikiWealth's SWOT Analysis Generator provides prefilled SWOT sections to help you get started with your analysis.
+Once you've reviewed what's listed, you can choose prelisted strengths, weaknesses, opportunities, or threats, or you can add your own company-specific ideas.

 8. Microsoft Office or G Suite

-If you're looking to design your SWOT analysis using these programs, Microsoft PowerPoint provides some templates for creating charts or Venn diagrams directly in PowerPoint.
-Google also offers the ability to create charts in Google Docs that can be imported into Google Slides.
+If you're looking to design your SWOT analysis using these programs, Microsoft PowerPoint provides some SWOT templates for creating charts or Venn diagrams.
+Google offers the ability to create charts in Google Docs that can be imported into Google Slides.

 Cost: Packages vary based on your business's subscription.

 The most important element to work on when creating a SWOT analysis is thinking critically about your business.
-There are several tools listed here with examples of other company's analyses, common items found in a SWOT analysis and good questions to get you and your coworkers thinking about your business.
+There are several tools listed here with examples of other company's analyses, common items found in a SWOT analysis, and thought-provoking questions to get you and your co-workers thinking about your business.